 Time Management Skills are very essential for College or University Students.
-There are 86,400 seconds in one day (24 hours); every single individual on earth has 24 hours, nobody has more time or lesser time than the other.
-What you choose to do with the day is totally dependent on you; the decisions you make will determine how profitable the day will become.
+There are 86,400 seconds in one day (24 hours); everyone has 24 hours, and nobody has more or less time than others.
+What you choose to do with the day depends on you; your decisions will determine how profitable the day will become.

 For students, time management is the most relevant element which leads to academic excellence and ensures maximum productivity in academic pursuits.
-But many students are plagued with challenges of how to manage and make judicious use of their time effectively.
+But many students face the challenges of managing and making judicious use of their time effectively.

-Making that transition from high school to college can be outrightly scary, frightening and terrifying for some people.
+Transitioning from high school to college can be scary, frightening, and terrifying for some people.

-Apart from the initial shock at how different college life is, the academic load can appear to be daunting as there seem to be so much to do and too little time to do it in.
+Apart from the initial shock at how different college life is, the academic load can be daunting as there seems to be so much to do and too little time to do it in.
 You might start to wonder if the hours in the day have somehow become less than 24.

-Have you ever been in a situation where you become so stressed about not completing a task that you spend even the little time you have worrying, and this becomes counterproductive.
+Have you ever been in a situation where you become so stressed about not completing a task that you spend even the little time you have worrying, which becomes counterproductive?

-I remember one time when one of my subjects was due; for some reason, I had not bothered to start earlier, and by the time it was less than 24hours to submission time, I was in full panic mode.
-I paced, I fretted, I ate, and I called everyone that cared about me to inform them of my predicament.
+I remember one time when one of my subjects was due; for some reason, I had not bothered to start earlier, and by the time it was less than 24 hours to submission time, I was in full panic mode.
+I paced, fretted, ate, and called everyone who cared about me to inform them of my predicament.

 By the time I was done with the hunt for sympathy, the entire day had been wasted!
 I did manage to put in some work for three hours after I eventually calmed myself down.
-I can’t say that it was the best course, but looking back and knowing the things that I know now, I definitely could have handled the situation better!
+I can’t say that it was the best course, but looking back and knowing what I know now, I could have handled the situation better!
 We all need time management skills.

 If you are anything like I was back then, you should know that the time spent worrying never actually get anything done.
 It is simply time wasted that can never be regained.